noremacstew/bertram-coffee-break/README.md

 A Reset button is provided to return the system to its initial state.

+The interface is responsive, but not yet optimized for phones.

 ### Assumptions
 The names and number of the team members who participate in the Bertrand Coffee Break are fixed.